dita-semia/dita-semia-pdf/README.md

 This DITA-OT plugin is yet another transtype for PDF output.

+## Maintainance/Compatibility

+I'm using for our commercial publications.
+Thus, it is continiously maintained when .
+However, I'm not using github as main versioning system and will only occasionally this repository since I'm not aware of anybody else actually using it.
+So if you're interested in more frequent updates just let me know.

+Also note that I'm not doing any testing with different DITA-OT version.
+Currently I'm using DITA-OT 2.4 so this is the only version I'm sure it is compatible with.
+But I expect little to no modification sbeing required to make it work at least with newer versions.

 ## Features:
 - Special treatment for codeph-elements by adding soft-hyphens as suitable places.
 - Various outputclasses for the dl-element.
 Especially the outputclass "tree" might be of interest which can handle nested dlentry-elements to display a hierachical structure and still allign the description for each entry.